Negativity Spreads Faster: A Large-Scale Multilingual Twitter Analysis on the Role of Sentiment in Political Communication: Introduction

-For this purpose, we bring together and assess the validity of these and other research questions (see Section \ref{sec:rqs}) with regards to politicians and Twitter by (1) collecting a large-scale dataset of recent tweets by members of parliament (MPs) in three different countries (Greece, Spain and United Kingdom) and multiple languages; (2) establishing a robust evaluation making use of state-of-the-art multilingual sentiment analysis models powered by the recent successes of transformer-based language models; and (3) performing a multi-faceted analysis including control experiments for robustness across different aspects including parties, time and location, among others.
+Overall, we bring together and assess the validity of these and other research questions (Section \ref{sec:rqs}) with regards to politicians and Twitter by: (1) collecting a large-scale dataset of recent tweets by members of parliament (MPs) in three different countries (Greece, Spain and United Kingdom) and multiple languages (Section \ref{sec:datacollect}); (2) establishing a robust evaluation making use of state-of-the-art multilingual sentiment analysis models powered by the recent successes of transformer-based language models (Section \ref{sec:models_evaluation}); and (3) performing a multi-faceted analysis to investigate relations between sentiment and virality of tweets (Section \ref{sec:analysis}).

+In addition to the specific sections where our main research questions are addressed, we included relevant control experiments for robustness across different aspects in Section \ref{sec:control}.
+These control experiments help put in context the prior research questions and provide extra insights about those.
+Finally, all our findings linked to these research questions are summarised in Section \ref{sec:summary}.